-The improvements occupying sovereign land adjacent to the subject parcel have not been previously authorized.
-On December 23, 2002, ownership of the upland parcel was deeded to Lawrence W. Zarrilli, Trustee of The Lawrence W. Zarrilli 1993 Intervivos Trust.
+The improvements occupying sovereign land adjacent to 3595 Courtside Circle have not been previously authorized.
+On April 24, 2000, ownership of the upland parcel was deeded to Merle A. Smith and Etta M. Smith, as Trustees of the Merle A. Smith and Etta M. Smith Trust UTD April 6, 2000.
 The Applicant is now applying for a General Lease - Recreational Use for use and maintenance of an existing boat dock, access ramp, and cantilevered deck.

-The subject facilities, consisting of a boat dock, access ramp, and cantilevered deck, are privately owned and maintained and located within the Midway Channel of Huntington Harbour.
+The subject facilities are privately owned and maintained and located within the Midway Channel of Huntington Harbour.
 The boat dock and access ramp are used for recreational boating.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
 Resources Code, § 6503.5)

 The Midway Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
 There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The pierhead line is 30 feet into the 200-foot-wide channel, leaving the majority of the Midway Channel available for navigation and public recreation.
+The lease area extends to the pierhead line, which is 30 feet into the 200-foot-wide channel, leaving the majority of the Midway Channel available for navigation and public recreation.